akabanov/sneaky_bird_apps_template/README.md

 - Adding the Firebase service account key to OneSignal project fails due to an invalid key path
 - Play Store integration fails: the build needs to be done
-- The initial Beta build for TestFlight fails to start

 ## Creating a new project